-This toolkit is a resource to inform parent educators as they engage, recruit and retain fathers.
-It is funded by the Promoting Responsible Fatherhood Grant #90FR0080 from the Department of Health and Human Services Administration for Children and Families.
+This toolkit is a resource to inform early childhood professionals as they engage, recruit and retain fathers.
+It is funded by the Promoting Responsible Fatherhood Grant from the Department of Health and Human Services Administration for Children and Families.

-Partner sites from across the United States participated in this demonstration grant and contributed to this Toolkit:
+Partner sites from across the United States participated in this demonstration grand and contributed to this Toolkit:

 - Allegheny Intermediate Unit, Homestead, Penn.